 3. Decide Phase: Analyze What Can Happen (Predictive) and What Action Should Be Taken (Prescriptive), and Determine Best Option.

-Here, business leaders make informed decisions.
-This includes considering multiple options, determining risks, prioritizing decisions, consulting stakeholders, and making decisions.
+Here, business leaders make rapid, informed decisions.
+This includes considering multiple options, determining risks, prioritizing decisions, consulting stakeholders, developing action plans, and making decisions.
 Also as part of this step, decision-makers need to put their choices in context evaluating both risks and the results of past, similar decisions.
 Lastly, the decision-makers need to fully identify the likely outcomes to include resources needed and any mitigation actions required to increase the likelihood of success.

 From an analytics perspective, the decision-maker leverages both predictive and prescriptive analytics.
 In other words, the decision-maker assesses “what actions should be taken” (prescriptive) and also draws conclusions of “what could happen” (predictive) in a given scenario.